BIBLE HISTORY Curriculum

 “Hamilton County Schools is committed to providing students with a world-class education, which includes making sure they develop abroad understanding of the events, writings, and ideas that have shaped Western society and culture.” – Dr. Bryan Johnson, Superintendent, Hamilton County Schools

 “This class has really changed the way I view and understand the Bible.
 This class has improved my ability to analyze and ask questions about the things I read and to consider the context of what I’m reading.” – Bible History Student

-"...Whether a student is religious or not and gives us a knowledge of the foundation of our culture." – Bible History Student – Bible History Student
+"...Whether a student is religious or not, this course gives us a knowledge of the foundation of our culture." – Bible History Student